|A day at Westbourne|

 The School Day:

-The school year is divided into three terms, each of which has a half-term holiday of one week.
-The term dates are published each September and can be found on the this website, they are also included in the regular parents' newsletters.
+The school year is divided into three terms, with a one-week half-term holiday in between.
+The term dates are published each September and can be found on the website; they are also included in the regular parents' newsletters.

 The aim of our teaching at Westbourne is to introduce children to a wide range of experiences which will extend their understanding of themselves and the world they live in.

-All children at the school follow the National Curriculum, which means that they spend a good deal of time on the Core Subjects: English, Mathematics and Science.
-Every child has a daily literacy and numeracy lesson.
-There is still time for the other Foundation Subjects; History, Design Technology and Information Technology, Geography, Music, Art, Physical Education together with R.E. and P.S.E.
+All children at the school follow the National Curriculum, which means that they spend a good deal of time on the Core Subjects: English, Mathematics and Science, with a daily Literacy and Numeracy lesson.
+There is still plenty of time for the other Foundation Subjects; History, Geography, Computing, Music, Art, Design & Technology, Physical Education, Modern Foreign Languages, R.E. and P.S.H.C.E.